 This workflow has been deprecated and will be retired in a future version of the software.
 It has been moved to the Legacy Workflows () folder of the Toolbox, and its name has "(legacy)" appended to it.
 If you have concerns about the future retirement of this workflow, please contact QIAGEN Bioinformatics Support team at email@example.com.

-You can use the Identify Rare Disease Causing Mutations in a Family of Four (WGS) ready-to-use workflow to identify de novo and compound heterozygous variants from an extended family of four, where the fourth individual is not affected.
+You can use the Identify Rare Disease Causing Mutations in a Family of Four (WGS) (legacy) template workflow to identify de novo and compound heterozygous variants from an extended family of four, where the fourth individual is not affected.

-- Double-click on the Identify Rare Disease Causing Mutations in a Family of Four (WGS) tool to start the analysis.
+- Double-click on the Identify Rare Disease Causing Mutations in a Family of Four (WGS) (legacy) workflow to start the analysis.
 If you are connected to a server, you will first be asked where you would like to run the analysis.

-- The sequencing reads from the different family members are specified one at a time in successive dialogs (figure 18.42).
+- The trimmed sequencing reads from the different family members are specified one at a time in successive dialogs (figure 26.23).